ivmai/bdwgc/docs/scale.md

 environment variable, if provided).
 If only a single processor is detected, parallel marking is disabled.

-Note that setting `GC_NPROCS` to 1 also causes some lock acquisitions inside the collector to immediately yield the processor instead of busy waiting first.
+Note that setting `GC_NPROCS` environment variable to 1 also causes some lock acquisitions inside the collector to immediately yield the processor instead of busy waiting first.
 In the case of a multiprocessor and a client with multiple simultaneously runnable threads, this may have disastrous performance consequences (e.g. a factor of 10 slowdown).

 ## Performance

-We conducted some simple experiments with a version of [our GC benchmark](http://www.hboehm.info/gc/gc_bench/) that was slightly modified to run multiple concurrent client threads in the same address space.
+We conducted some simple experiments with a variant of [our GC benchmark](http://www.hboehm.info/gc/gc_bench/) that was slightly modified to run multiple concurrent client threads in the same address space.
 Each client thread does the same work as the original benchmark, but they